LispCookbook/cl-cookbook/STYLEGUIDE.md

 ## Lists

 - numbered bullet lists (`1.`) should be used only at the first level.
 For the next nested levels, use normal non-numbered lists.
+- lists must have a newline before the first item.

 ## Code formatting